-But as you probably know, the hard parts are figuring out your messaging.
-The insight that your agency sells ‘X’ to ‘Y’ audience for ‘Z’ can be surprisingly hard to arrive at.
+But as you probably know, the hard part is figuring out your messaging.
+The insight that you sell ‘X’ to ‘Y’ audience for ‘Z’ can be surprisingly hard to arrive at.

-And that’s exactly what your marketing communications strategy should tackle.
+And that’s exactly what your creative agency communication tactic should tackle.
 I’ll cover the ‘how’ below.

 1. Understand your positioning

 You operate in an industry where uniqueness is hard to cultivate and even harder to convey.
 Every agency sells digital marketing; what makes your approach special?

 Since you can’t stand out through innovation, you have to stand out through positioning.

 Positioning answers the question: “what do people think of when they think of you?”.
 It defines what you sell, how you sell it, and who you sell it to.

 Clarity in positioning forms the bedrock of any communication strategies in project management and marketing.
 You can’t execute your marketing communications if you don’t know what you’re trying to sell.